 Fitness app development – where to start

 So, you’re in the idea stage.
-Now, the theory is simple: you validate this idea, you build a prototype, gather feedback, build MVP, develop it basing on the feedback you receive and metrics you collect.
+Now, the theory is simple: you validate this idea, you build a prototype, gather feedback, build MVP, and develop it based on the feedback you receive and the metrics you collect.
 Easy-peasy.
 But how does it look in practice?
 Where to start?

 If you’re reading this article, I assume you don’t have much experience building digital products, do you?
 You may not even have a technical team in your company.
 And that’s ok.